elterminad0r/cipher_tools/README.md

 For documentation on each function, see [this](https://github.com/elterminad0r/cipher_tools/blob/master/action_doc.md) MD file.

+For fledgling documentation on `splitting_words`, see [this](https://github.com/elterminad0r/cipher_tools/blob/master/splitting_words.md) MD file.
+This is probably not useful to anyone because (1) it's illegible (2) it only works from a terminal prompt.

 You can also try looking at the source files in `src` - they're now pretty well documented inline.
 This will be more technical, terse, and may require some knowledge of Python but is guaranteed to be up to date.